pdm-project/pdm/docs/docs/usage/project.md

 ### Load site-packages in the running environment

-To make sure the running environment is properly isolated from the outer Python interperter, site-packages from the selected interpreter WON'T be loaded into `sys.path`, unless any of the following conditions holds:
+To make sure the running environment is properly isolated from the outer Python interpreter, site-packages from the selected interpreter WON'T be loaded into `sys.path`, unless any of the following conditions holds:

 1. The executable is from `PATH` but not inside the `__pypackages__` folder.